tromer/signal_processing/README.rst

    1. name - first_sample, last_sample > domain_start, domain_end.
    2. shorten the name of some functions in the sub-modules (adjoin, filter. threshold etc.) since they are in a module, they can have a less indicative name
    3. change cotinuous/plots.py to continuous/visualisation.py and fix imports
+   4. in tests and examples, use continuos/generators.py instead if creating a signal manualy

     * use a refactoring tool. vim rope?
 2. testing: